What is a Flexural Test?

-Flexure tests are generally used to determine the flexural modulus or flexural strength of a material.
+Flexure (Bend) tests are generally used to determine the flexural modulus or flexural strength of a material.
 A flexure test is more affordable than a tensile test and test results are slightly different.
 The material is laid horizontally over two points of contact (lower support span) and then a force is applied to the top of the material through either one or two points of contact (upper loading span) until the sample fails.
 The maximum recorded force is the flexural strength of that particular sample.

 Unlike a compression test or tensile test, a flexure test does not measure fundamental material properties.
 When a specimen is placed under flexural loading all three fundamental stresses are present: tensile, compressive and shear and so the flexural properties of a specimen are the result of the combined effect of all three stresses as well as (though to a lesser extent) the geometry of the specimen and the rate the load is applied.